alwz1/NYC-parking-violations/README.md

 The sampled data has 96957 rows and 13 columns.
 String columns such as 'State' and 'License_Type' are transformed using StringIndexer.

 A four-layer neural networks model with 16 units each in the hidden layers was used for predicting the top four violation categories.
+To see the effect of data normalization, the model was first trained and evaluated without data normalization.
+The model did not perform well without data normalization.
+The data was then normalized using MinMaxScaler, we found that the accuracy of the model was 0.97.
+F1 scores for the first and third categories are 0.96 and 0.93 respectively, and the model predicted accurately for second and fourth categories.
+The data preparation stage will be revisited to prevent issues such as data leakage.
+Decision tree and random forest models were also developed and evaluated, and we found that these models gave similar results as the neural networks model.

 ### Licensing, Authors, Acknowledgements<a name="licensing"></a>